MadsHolten/oxigraph-test/README.md

 * Open Data Source Overview modal by clicking the red graph icon
 * Clicking the kebab menu at "data-source-0"
 * Click download

-## Findings
-1. Query 2 includes GROUP_CONCAT which doesn't work for some reason